-In order to raise Taipei’s international profile, the Taipei City Government has joined a number of important international city-level organizations.
-Taipei is currently an official member of United Cities and Local Governments (UCLG), United Cities and Local Governments Asia-Pacific Chapter (UCLG-ASPAC), Sister Cities International (SCI), and CityNet.
-Moreover, Taipei City has been regularly invited to international meetings and activities such as World Cities Summit (WCS), Asia Pacific Cities Summit (APCS), and Global City Network for Sustainability (G-NETS).
+To enhance its global visibility, the Taipei City Government has actively participated in several major international city-level organizations.
+Taipei is currently a member of the United Cities and Local Governments (UCLG), the UCLG’s Asia-Pacific Chapter (UCLG-ASPAC), the Sister Cities International (SCI), and the CityNet.
+In addition, Taipei has been regularly invited to take part in prominent international forums and events, including the World Cities Summit (WCS), the Asia Pacific Cities Summit (APCS), and the Global City Network for Sustainability (G-NETS).

 United Cities and Local Government (UCLG) & United Cities and Local Governments Asia-Pacific (UCLG-ASPAC)

-Founded in 2004, United Cities and Local Governments (UCLG) is an organization for cities, local governments, and municipal associations throughout the world.
-It is the largest international organizations of local governments in the world and serves as the united voice and world advocate of democratic local self-government.
-UCLG promotes its values, objectives, and interests through cooperation among local governments and within the international community.
-UCLG has member cities in over 127 UN member states across Africa, the Asia-Pacific region, Europe, Euro-Asia, the Middle East and West Asia, Latin America, and North America.
+Founded in 2004, the UCLG is an organization for cities, local governments and municipal associations throughout the world.
+It is the largest local government organization in the world and serves as the united voice and world advocate of democratic local self-government.
+The UCLG promotes its values, objectives, and interests through cooperation among local governments and within the international community.
+The UCLG has members in over 140 countries across Africa, the Asia-Pacific, Europe, Eurasia, the Middle East and West Asia, Latin America, and North America, representing over 70% of the world's population.

-The Taipei City Government is currently an executive member of the UCLG-ASPAC as well as a council member of the UCLG.
-Taipei is willing and capable to continue its substantial exchanges and cooperation with the other members of the UCLG and the UCLG-ASPAC.
+Taipei City is currently both an executive and a council member of the UCLG-ASPAC as well as a council member of the UCLG.
+The Taipei City Government is devoted to continuing its substantial cooperation and exchanges with other members of the UCLG and the UCLG-ASPAC.

 Sister Cities International (SCI)